Zen-Dre/Excel/README.md

 # Excel Projects

 About: For this project I'll be exploring the Jitters Coffee Shop dataset.
-I'll clean, analyze, and create a dashboard in-order to illustrate metrics thats accurately convery the business past performance.
+I'll clean, analyze, and create a dashboard in-order to illustrate metrics thats accurately convey the business past performance.

 Tools: Excel